-QDIO Definitions for Channel Type OSD on z/OS
+QDIO Definitions for Channel Type OSD on z/OS, z/OS.e, or OS/390

 Use these directions to set up all OSA-Express features running in QDIO mode.
+See "Gigabit Ethernet Configuration Examples" on page 253 for more sample definitions.